Learning Pixel Trajectories with Multiscale Contrastive Random Walks

 \end{itemize}

 \mysection{Related work} \paragraph{Space-time representation learning.} Recent work has proposed methods for tracking objects in video through self-supervised representation learning.
 Vondrick~\etal~\cite{vondrick2018tracking} posed tracking as a colorization problem, by training a network to match pixels in grayscale images that have the same held-out colors.
 The assumption that matching pixels have the same color may break down over long time horizons, and the method is limited to grayscale inputs.
 This approach was extended to obtain higher-accuracy matches with two-stage matching~\cite{lai20mast,li2019joint}.
 In contrast to our approach, the predictions are coarse, patch-level associations.
 Another line of work learns representations by maximizing cycle consistency.
 These methods track patches forward, then backward, in time and test whether they end up where they began.
 Wang~\etal~\cite{wang2019unsupervised} proposed a method based on hard attention and spatial transformers~\cite{jaderberg2015spatial}.
 Jabri~\etal~\cite{jabri2020spacetime} posed cycle-consistency as a random walk problem, allowing the model to obtain dense supervision from multi-frame video.
 Tang~\etal~\cite{tang2021breaking} proposed an extension that allowed for fully convolutional training.
 These approaches are trained on sparse patches and learn coarse-grained correspondences.
-We combine these representation learning methods with matching techniques from the optical flow literature, such as multiscale matching and smoothness, and obtain dense, pixel-to-pixel correspondences.
+In contrast, we learn pixel-to-pixel correspondences.
 Other work has encouraged patches in the same position in neighboring frames to be close in an embedding space~\cite{gordon2020watching,xu2021rethinking}.

 \mypar{Optimization-based optical flow.}

 Lucas and Kanade~\cite{lucas1981iterative,baker2004lucaskanade} used Gauss-Newton optimization to minimize a brightness constancy objective.
 In their seminal work, Horn and Schunck~\cite{hornschunck1981hs} combined brightness constancy with a spatial smoothness criteria, and estimated flow using variational methods.
 Later research improved flow estimation using robust penalties~\cite{black1996robust,brox2004high,sun2008learning,sun2010secrets,liu2009beyond}, coarse-to-fine estimation~\cite{bruhn2005lucas}, discrete optimization~\cite{felzenszwalb2004efficient,shekhovtsov2008efficient,roth2009discrete}, feature matching~\cite{brox2009large,weinzaepfel2013deepflow,revaud2015epicflow}, bilateral filtering~\cite{anderson2016jump}, and segmentation~\cite{zitnick2005consistent}.
 In contrast, our model estimates flow using neural networks.